-Five killed in collision between helicopter, small plane in Mallorca
+Seven killed in collision between helicopter, small plane in Mallorca

-MADRID (Reuters) - At least five people, including a minor, were killed on Sunday in a collision between a helicopter and a light plane on the Spanish island of Mallorca, the regional government said.
+MADRID (Reuters) - Seven people, including two minors, were killed on Sunday in a collision between a helicopter and a light plane on the Spanish island of Mallorca, the regional government said.

-The accident occurred at 1:35 p.m. time in the municipality of Inca, the Balearic Islands government said on Twitter.
+Five people were on board the helicopter, two of them minors, and they were all likely Germans, the Balearic Islands government said on Twitter.
+Two adult Spaniards were in the small plane.
+All the people on board the two aircraft were killed.

-It was not known what caused the collision between the aircraft, both of them in private use, Diario de Mallorca newspaper reported.
-Two people were on board the ultralight plane and three others, a couple and a minor, were in the helicopter, it said.
+The cause of the accident was not yet known.
+Emergency services were notified of the crash at 1:35 p.m. time in the municipality of Inca.

 “My solidarity and love for the families of the victims that lost their lives in this tragic accident,” Spanish acting Prime Minister Pedro Sanchez tweeted.